 In addition, she is a member of a variety of research teams conducting competitive national and international projects related to intimate partner violence.
 She also has extensive experience in the evaluation and rehabilitation of female victims of intimate partner violence.

-She is beginning her research trajectory in the area of Neuropsychology and Intimate Partner Violence.
-Furthermore, she collaborates in research projects concerning Cross-cultural Neuropsychology with the Neuropsychology lab at the University of North Carolina Wilmington.
+Her research trajectory centers on the area of Neuropsychology and Intimate Partner Violence.
+Furthermore, she collaborates in research projects concerning Cross-cultural Neuropsychology with the Neuropsychology lab at the University of North Carolina Wilmington, as well as Neuropsychology applied to the refugee crisis in the project NeuroCare.

-He has developed his research trajectory in the field of neuroimaging, designing and carrying out studies that use Magnetic Resonance Imaging techniques of the brain.
-These studies have contributed to a better understanding diverse problems related to obesity, drug addiction, and intimate partner violence.
+He has developed his research career in the field of neuroimaging, designing and carrying out studies using mainly Magnetic Resonance techniques, including functional MRI analysis and functional and structural connectivity.
+These studies have contributed to a better understanding of diverse social problems such as obesity, drug addiction and intimate partner violence.

 Her principle line of research lies within Neuropsychology, victims of abuse, and judiciary implications.
 Since 2010, she has been involved in Forensic Neuropsychology through criminal, civil, social and family proceedings, intervening mostly in criminal and intimate partner cases.